Network Infrastructure

 Two decades of experience and expertise

-As part of its network offerings, TENET operates the South African National Research Network (SANReN) that has been deployed over the past decade by the SANReN Competency Area (SCA) under contract to the Department of Science and Technology (DST).
+As part of its network offerings, TENET operates the South African National Research Network (SANReN) that has been deployed over the past decade by the NICIS SANReN Group (NSG) under contract to the Department of Science and Technology (DST).
 SANReN comprises a national backbone, multiple metropolitan rings, and extensive long-haul circuits to reach important research installations.
 These components are described briefly below.
-More information is available on the SCA website.
+More information is available on the NICIS SANReN Group's website.

 National network